-Showing a presentation will involve some form of capturing a computer's screen.
-Depending on your encoding solution, you may also be able to do a picture-in-picture effect, in which your presentation and your camera are shown at the same time.
+Streaming a presentation usually involves some form of capturing a computer's screen.
+Depending on your encoding solution, you may also be able to do a picture-in-picture effect, in which the slides and presenter are shown at the same time.
 You will also want to be mindful of your audio output and avoid echoing.

 In this article:

 Web-based production tool page

 The web-based production tool includes a Slides feature, which allows you or a guest speaker to upload slides and navigate through them during a presentation.

 You can upload slides files in .pdf and .pptx formats and the files can be up to 100MB.
 Currently, only static images will be shown.